McFuzzykins/The-Medicine-Isnt-Working/README.md

 New Start Menu with Settings Sub-Menu implemented
 New Textures and imported assets from a free Horror Hospital pack in the Unity Asset Store
 Loss Screen allows for Replay

+11/21/2023:
+Remaking the Map
+New additions to aid in immersion of Insanity
+Button system to collect medications